seamplex/feenox/doc/sds.md

 > ```

-FeenoX can be compiled from its sources using the well-established `configure` & `make` procedure.
+As already stated, FeenoX can be compiled from its sources using the well-established `configure` & `make` procedure.
 The code’s source tree is hosted on Github so cloning the repository is the preferred way to obtain FeenoX, but source tarballs are periodically released too according to the requirements in @sec:traceability.

-The configuration and compilation is based on GNU Autotools that has more than thirty years of maturity and it is the most portable way of compiling C code in a wide variety of UNIX variants.
+The configuration and compilation is based on [GNU Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) that has more than thirty years of maturity and it is the most portable way of compiling C code in a wide variety of UNIX variants.
 It has been tested with

  * GNU C compiler
  * LLVM Clang compiler
  * Intel C compiler

-FeenoX depends on four open source libraries, with three of then being optional.
+FeenoX depends on the four open source libraries stated in @sec:architecture, with the last three of them being optional.
 The only mandatory library is the GNU Scientific Library which is part of the GNU/Linux operating system and as such is readily available in all distributions as `libgsl-dev`.
 The sources of the rest of the optional libraries are also widely available in most common GNU/Linux distributions.

 In effect, doing

 ```terminal
 sudo apt-get install gcc make libgsl-dev libsundials-dev petsc-dev slepc-dev
 ```

-is enough to compile FeenoX from the source tarball with the full set of features.
+is enough to provision all the dependencies needed compile FeenoX from the source tarball with the full set of features.
-If using the Git repository as a source, then Git itself and the GNU Autoconf and Automake packages are also needed:
+If using the Git repository as a source, then [Git](https://git-scm.com/) itself and the [GNU Autoconf](https://www.gnu.org/software/autoconf/) and [Automake](https://www.gnu.org/software/automake/) packages are also needed:

 ```terminal
 sudo apt-get install git autoconf automake